 Obtain outside legal or other independent professional advice within the Committee’s approved budget allocation, and

 Secure the attendance of outsiders with relevant experience and expertise if it considers it necessary.

+Makes a determination on pricing tariffs and charges and if necessary conduct consultative meetings with stakeholders when determining tariffs.

 Duties